 Spend the day exploring this man-made reservoir by boat and relaxing amidst some epic lake views.

 Named for Dr. W. Gil Wylie in 1960, Lake Wylie is nestled between the South Point Township of North Carolina and South Carolina’s Tega Cay, Rock Hill and Fort Mill areas.
-Like its sister body of water Lake Norman, this man-made reservoir provides ample things to do including family activities, boat rides and divine bars and eateries.
-Make your way down to Lake Wylie to explore the local way, grab a bite to eat at various restaurants, or just take in the beauty of the marina.
+Like its sister body of water Lake Norman, this man-made reservoir provides ample things to do including family activities, boat rides, and divine bars and eateries.
+Make your way down to Lake Wylie to explore on land or water, grab a bite to eat at various restaurants, or just take in the beauty of the marina.

 Just across the water is the Buster Boyd area, a bustling boat landing and waterfront.
-The landing features unique shops and epic land and sea activities on the lake including the eclectic Sweet Repeat Thrift Store and Lake Wylie Bowl n’ Bounce.
-Head to the latter for bowling and bouncing fun that’s perfect for all ages.
+The landing features unique shops and epic land activities on the lake including the eclectic Sweet Repeat Thrift Store and Lake Wylie Bowl n’ Bounce for bowling and bouncing fun that’s perfect for all ages.
 Stick around for the Lake Wylie Tournament Trails, an action-packed fishing tournament occurring every Thursday from April to August.

 Keep the party going with great brews and cocktails at Copper Premium Pub.
-Or head down to Sweetwater Sports Bar & Grill, a family-friendly grub spot with signature American cuisine and bingo nights.
+For a family-friendly dining experience, head down to Sweetwater Sports Bar & Grill, featuring signature American cuisine and bingo nights.
 If you have a taste for seafood, look no further than Papa Doc’s Shore Club.
 Complete with fried fish and shrimp plates, seafood boil options and even brunch, this lakeside restaurant is truly a seafood lover’s paradise.

-If you’re feeling a little more sophisticated, head to The Shore Club at Tega Cay for delicious banquet-style dining next to captivating lake views.
+If you’re feeling a little more sophisticated, head to The Shore Club at Tega Cay for delicious banquet-style dining with captivating lake views.
 Have a sweet tooth?
 End your day at Fast Frog Bakery and Cakes for cupcakes, muffins, cookies and other sweet treats.